Los Angeles County sheriff's deputy killed in his patrol car

-A person has been detained in connection with the killing of a Los Angeles County Sheriff's deputy in Palmdale, according to multiple law enforcement sources who spoke with the NBC4 I-Team.
+A 29-year-old man was arrested Monday in the ambush shooting death of a Los Angeles County Sheriff's deputy at a stoplight in Palmdale.

-The new details emerged a day after a reward of $250,000 was announced for information leading to the arrest of the individual or individuals who shot and killed the deputy Saturday evening during an ambush, Sheriff Robert Luna said.
+The new details, confirmed early Monday by the NBC4 I-Team, emerged a day after a reward of $250,000 was announced for information leading to the arrest of the person who shot and killed the deputy Saturday evening, Sheriff Robert Luna said.

 LASD sheriff's deputy Ryan Clinkunbroomer, 30, was shot and killed in his patrol vehicle as he was leaving the Palmdale Sheriff Station.
 The sheriff's deputy was in uniform in a marked patrol car when he was shot near the intersection of Sierra highway and Avenue Q at a red light.